spinnaker/governance/rfc/deletePipelineEchoEvent.md

 *==**ORCA service changes:***==

 - A new task type "deletePipeline" is created and registered in ORCA.
-- ORCA service already have the support to process , monitor the task and generate events.
+- ORCA service already have the support to process , monitor the task and generate events by routing it to Echo service.
 - Only changes needed was to register the new task "deletePipeline"
-- Once the task is registered , ORCA service takes up the responsibility of generating events.
+- Once the task is registered , ORCA service takes up the responsibility of generating events by routing it to Echo service.
 - The request will also be routed to Front50 service to actually delete the pipeline.